Accept the challenge !

-How do I measure the dynamic range of my music ?
+How to measure the loudness of your music

-If you are already making Wide Dynamic Music, we still have a challenge for you !
+If you’re already making Wide Dynamic Music, we still have a challenge for you !

 Persuade someone else to take this challenge